willdumm/historydag/README.md

     * `HistoryDag.to_ete`
     * `HistoryDag.to_newick` and `HistoryDag.to_newicks`
 * Simple history DAGs can be inspected with `HistoryDag.to_graphviz`
-* Pickling must be done using `HistoryDag.serialize` and the top-level function `deserialize`.
 * The DAG can be trimmed according to arbitrary tree weight functions.
 Use `HistoryDag.trim_optimal_weight`.
 * Disambiguation of sparse ambiguous labels can be done efficiently, but doesn't scale well.
 Use `HistoryDag.explode_nodes` followed by `HistoryDag.trim_optimal_weight`.
-* Weights of trees in the DAG can be counted, using arbitrary weight functions using `HistoryDag.weight_count`.
+* Weights of trees in the DAG can be counted, according to arbitrary weight functions using `HistoryDag.weight_count`.
 The class `utils.AddFuncDict` is provided to manage these function arguments, and implements addition so that different weights can be counted jointly.
 These same functions can be used